 Simulation Setup Guide

-Acadicus provides lots of options for using virtual simulation in nursing education.
+Acadicus provides lots of options for using virtual simulation.
 This post will cover step-by-step instructions for some of the most common use cases.

 Acadicus Pro Space includes 6 hours of training, which can be used to help get started with your simulation.